INSIDE MUSIC

 Sometimes a minor chord will have a maj 7th instead of a min 7th.
 For example, Cmin(maj7) chord is C, E-flat, G, and B-natural (rather than B-flat).
 It’s a lovely, haunting sound.

 Altered chords allow for more chromatic voice leading, but they can also be used for their own unique qualities without resolving to some other chord.
-In pop music, the most common example is the dom7sharp9 chord -- Hendrix’s “Purple Haze” and “Voodoo Child” both use it.
-Work with a good music theory book and/or a good teacher to learn how extended and altered chords work.
-If you have any questions about any of this material, feel free to contact me.
-Enjoy!
+In pop music, the most common example is the dom7sharp9 chord — Hendrix's "Crosstown Traffic" features it prominently.

 All rights reserved.